 In its most basic form, ACT helps people accept their difficulties and move on, leaving the negativities behind.
 Many psychologists believe that ACT is entwined with mindfulness and cognitive restructuring, considering the way it allows us to develop positive thoughts and stick to goal-oriented actions.

-Steven C Hayes (1982) was the proponent of Acceptance and Commitment Therapy.
+Steven Hayes (2004) was the proponent of Acceptance and Commitment Therapy.
 He initially called it ‘comprehensive distancing’ because ACT helped people get rid of the thoughts that pulled them back.

 The principal goal of ACT is to optimize our inner potential.
 It teaches the necessary psychological skills that can help us overcome our painful thoughts and emotions, and also lets us gain meaningful insight into what truly matters to us.
 ACT is goal-oriented, solution-focused, and follows a systematic step-by-step approach in helping clients reach their target in life.

 Owing to its humanitarian approach, ACT can help people of all ages and backgrounds.
 Whether used alone or in combination with other forms of psychotherapy, ACT works exceptionally well for:

 - People who are suffering from depression, melancholy, or other mood disorders (Hayes, Wilson, Gifford, Follette, & Strosahl, 1996).